Atom-Learning/components/documentation/content/components.feedback.alert-dialog.md

       render(<App />)`} language={"tsx"} />

-      It is recommended to use the`confirmActionText`and`cancelActionText`options to specify button labels in the alert dialog.
+      It is recommended to use the `confirmActionText`and `cancelActionText`options to specify button labels in the alert dialog.
 This approach ensures a consistent look and feel while simplifying the setup process.
-However, if you require more granular control, you can opt for the custom button elements using the`confirmElement`and`cancelElement`options:
+However, if you require more granular control, you can opt for the custom button elements using the `confirmElement` and `cancelElement` options:

-      <CodeBlock live={true} preview={true} noInline code={`const MyComponent = () =>{
+      <CodeBlock live={true} preview={true} code={`const MyComponent = () =>{
         const { showAlert } = useAlert()

         const handleClick = () => {